Tuttotorna/OMNIABASE/ROADMAP.md

 - externally testable branch products
 - openness to deeper representational exploration without loss of rigor

-Omniabase should aim to become a framework that is broader than any one branch, but clearer than the total history of its emergence.
+OMNIABASE should become broader than any one branch, but clearer than the total history of its emergence.

 ---

-## 14. Strategic horizon
+## 18. Strategic horizon

-If Omniabase succeeds, its value will not come only from solving one local task.
+If OMNIABASE succeeds, its value will not come only from solving one local task.

 Its deeper value will come from changing the point of departure of inquiry.

-Instead of assuming that one dominant representation is enough, Omniabase opens the possibility that new structure may become visible when representational privilege is reduced.
+Instead of assuming that one dominant representation is enough, OMNIABASE opens the possibility that new structure may become visible when representational privilege is reduced.

 This does not guarantee discovery.

-But it may create the conditions under which previously inaccessible structure becomes finally legible.
+But it can create the conditions under which previously inaccessible structure becomes finally legible.

 That horizon should remain visible throughout the roadmap, even while each phase stays disciplined and concrete.

 ---

-## 15. Summary
+## 19. Summary

-The Omniabase roadmap proceeds in ordered phases:
+The OMNIABASE roadmap proceeds in ordered phases:

 1. Foundation
 2. Canonical Branch Stabilization
 3. Ecosystem Consolidation
-4. Branch Reference Documents
+4. Branch Documentation and Method Freezing
+5. First Operational Face
+6. Deep Diagnostics Consolidation
+7. Coordinate Discovery Expansion
+8. Cross-Representation Translation Consolidation
-5. Reference Implementations
+9. Reference Implementations
-6. External Testing
+10. External Testing
-7. Product Direction
+11. Product Direction

 This order is intentional.

-Omniabase should mature by structural stabilization first, and by productization only afterwards.
+OMNIABASE should mature by structural stabilization first, by branch discipline second, and by productization only afterwards.